 2024 – Foreign Affairs Curated Show, SITE131, Dallas, TX, USA, Curated by John Pomara

-2020 – Featured work at the Justice Art Exhibit — Group Exhibition, Lubbock, Texas
+2020 – Justice Art Exhibit, Group Exhibition, Lubbock, Texas

 2024 – WT Alumni Art Show, Dord Fitz Formal Gallery Mary Moody Northern Hall, Canyon, TX, USA